How to Help a Toddler with Autism Start Talking

 Everyday activities such as nappy-changing, snack-time and bedtime can all be adapted to motivate young children to interact with their parents.

 Do you sit your child on your lap to read a book?
-Try and now position yourself at your child’s level and sit face to face- hold the book up next to your face and point to the pictures.
+Now try and position yourself at your child’s level and sit face to face- holding the book up next to your face when pointing to the pictures.